-Size - As the 2nd, largest state in both size and population, the state of Texas encompasses 268,820 square miles.
-The size of the state and the bigger-than-life attitude of some of its inhabitants has led to the saying that “Everything is bigger in Texas.”
+Texans live up to this distinction and love to wear big boots, big belt buckles, and even bigger hairstyles.
+The size of the state and the larger-than-life attitude of some of its residents have led to the saying that “Everything is bigger in Texas.”
 Another common term, “Texas-Sized” is used to describe something that is large compared to other objects of its type.
 Even the state’s capital building is larger than the United States Capitol building in Washington D.C.!

 Texians love a good slogan, and while they are all “Remembering the Alamo” they also love to warn visitors, playfully or not so playfully, “Don’t mess with Texas.”
 The slogan began as a statewide advertising campaign in 1986 to reduce littering on Texas roadways and quickly became a Texas cultural phenomenon.
-While officially a trademark of the Texas Department of Transportation, "Don’t Mess with Texas" is frequently cited example of pride in Texas culture.
+It is officially a trademark of the Texas Department of Transportation, but “Don’t Mess with Texas” has become a frequently cited example of pride in Texas culture.